Arab spacecraft enters orbit around Mars in historic flight - WTMJ

 Associated Press

-DUBAI, United Arab Emirates (AP) — A spacecraft from the United Arab Emirates has swung into orbit around Mars in a triumph for the Arab world’s first interplanetary mission.

-Mission controllers at the UAE’s space center in Dubai announced Tuesday that the craft reached the end of its nearly seven-month, 300-million-mile journey and began circling the red planet.
-It is called Amal, which is Arabic for Hope.
-And it will gather data on Mars’ thin atmosphere.
+Ground controllers at the UAE’s space center in Dubai rose to their feet and applauded when word came that the unmanned craft, called Amal, Arabic for Hope, had reached the end of its nearly seven-month, 300-million-mile journey and had begun circling the red planet, where it will gather detailed data on Mars’ atmosphere.

-It took several nail-biting minutes or so for the signal confirming success to reach Earth.
+The orbiter fired its main engines for 27 minutes in an intricate, high-stakes maneuver that slowed the craft enough for it to be captured by Mars’ gravity.
+It then took a nail-biting 15 minutes or so for the signal confirming success to reach Earth.
 Tensions were high: Over the years, Mars has been the graveyard for a multitude of missions from various countries.

-Two more unmanned spacecraft from the U.S. and China are set to arrive at Mars over the next several days.
-All three missions were launched in July to take advantage of the close alignment of Earth and Mars.
+To a standing ovation, a visibly relieved Omran Sharaf, the mission’s director, declared, “To the people of the UAE and Arab and Islamic nations, we announce the success of the UAE reaching Mars.”

 A rover from the U.S. named Perseverance is set to join the crowd next week, aiming for a landing Feb.
 18. It will be the first leg in a decade-long U.S.-European project to bring Mars rocks back to Earth to be examined for evidence the planet once harbored microscopic life.